siggy/bbox/docs/README.md

 I cannot emphasize enough how helpful [Adafruit](https://www.adafruit.com/) is for projects such as these.
 Their tutorials and documentation are awesome, and they provide all the materials needed to follow along.

 Controlling [NeoPixels](https://www.adafruit.com/category/168) from a Pi requires building a circuit board, something I had zero experience with.
 I again enlisted [@yet](https://twitter.com/yet)'s help to learn how to solder wires, chips, and resistors.
-In short order we had a Pi controlling [NeoPixels](https://www.adafruit.com/category/168):
+In short order we had a Pi controlling [NeoPixels](https://www.adafruit.com/category/168).

-(led vid)

 ### Pulse width modulation and onboard audio